The bells are ringing. Wake up, YOU!

 A single error in your books can break your engine and your car will crash.
-This is where Xenett Autoreview will play a part.
+This is where Xenett will play a part.
 Most importantly, it will be your savior during the rush hours, saving you bountiful time to shift gears to the core areas that warrant your immediate attention.

 At Xenett, our end goal is “To build an ecosystem that empowers accountants to become more productive and scalable”.

 Our ambassadors vouch for us.
-Xenett Autoreview has become a staple in their routine simply because of the magic it creates on-screen, with numbers, accounts, and entries.
+Xenett has become a staple in their routine simply because of the magic it creates on-screen, with numbers, accounts, and entries.

 Detects 90% of bookkeeping errors:-

-Autoreview auto-detects and flags bookkeeping errors based on past trends and historical analysis.
+Xenett auto-detects and flags bookkeeping errors based on past trends and historical analysis.
 It assembles them all in one place, making it easier for you to review and rectify the errors and extract clean-accurate data.

 Expedite the Month-end Close:–

-Autoreview does not wait for the month-end to begin.
+Xenett does not wait for the month-end to begin.
 The review starts as soon as you log in, and you can amend mistakes real quick.
 It not only permits you to resolve errors in real-time but also prevents their future occurrence thus, giving you speedy closure.

 Streamlined Review Process:-

-Autoreview has a robust, powerful engine that will catch accounting errors regardless, irrespective of any human intervention.
+Xenett has a robust, powerful engine that will catch accounting errors regardless, irrespective of any human intervention.
 The system reviews the files relentlessly, auto-syncs nightly to keep up-to-date records, and standardizes the tedious review process.

 Financial Close is no mammoth!